wso2/docker-open-banking/dockerfiles/alpine/obkm/README.md

 > In here, <TARGET_CONFIGS> refers to /home/wso2carbon/wso2-obkm-1.4.0/repository/conf folder of the container.

+## How to add a custom keystore

+##### 1. Create a new keystore.

+Follow the steps given in [Creating a new keystore](https://docs.wso2.com/display/ADMIN44x/Creating+New+Keystores).

+##### 2. Import the certificate of the keystores to the truststore.

+* Import the public key certificate of the new server keystore to the truststore of WSO2 Open Banking Key Manager.
+* If there are any client certificates, import them to the truststore as well.

+##### 3. Add the new keystore and truststore to WSO2 Open Banking Key Manager.

+* Copy the generated keystore to `<DISTRIBUTION_HOME>/repository/resources/security`.
+* Replace the existing `<DISTRIBUTION_HOME>/repository/resources/security/client-truststore.jks` with the truststore updated in step 2
+* To configure the keystore and trustore follow [Configuring KeyStores](https://docs.wso2.com/display/ADMIN44x/Configuring+Keystores+in+WSO2+Products).

+##### 4. Build the Docker Image for Open Banking Key Manager.

+Build the Docker Image following the above steps.

 ## Docker command usage references

 * [Docker build command reference](https://docs.docker.com/engine/reference/commandline/build/)